-- The rate of gastroenteritis presentations to sentinel GPs decreased in the past week but remained above the baseline, while the number of presentations to EDs decreased but remained the upper range of values usually reported at this time of year. - Rotavirus notifications to the Department of Health and norovirus detections at PathWest decreased in the past week.
+- The number of gastroenteritis presentations to EDs increased slightly and remained in the mid-range of values usually reported at this time of year.
+The rate of gastroenteritis presentations to sentinel GPs remained stable and below the baseline in the past week. - Rotavirus notifications to the Department of Health increased while norovirus detections at PathWest remained stable in the past week.